 Seek help and let your family know about your situation.
 It might make you feel more comfortable if your partner, relatives, or friends are aware of your problem.

-To treat overactive bladder we have some medications that can decrease the bladder contractility and bladder capacity.
-As the result, urination is less frequent and urgent.
-However, the treatment is chronic and if it is discontinued, symptoms will appear again like before.
+We have some medications to treat an overactive bladder that can decrease bladder contractility and capacity.
+As a result, urination is less frequent and urgent.
+However, the treatment is chronic, and if it is discontinued, symptoms will appear again.

-Multiple injections of botulinum toxin in the bladder may help to decrease bladder contractility.
-We make these injections during a cystoscopy generally under sedation.
+Multiple injections of botulinum toxin in the bladder may help decrease bladder contractility.
+We make these injections during a cystoscopy, generally under sedation.
 However, the effect is temporary and may last up to 6-8 months.